vmleon/mysql-dataintegrator-datascience-workshop/lab1/README.md

 > sudo usermod -aG docker $USER
 > ```
 >
-> For the changes to take place you need to `exit` and then `ssh` into the bastion host again
+> For the changes to take place, you need to `exit` and then `ssh` into the bastion host again

 Let's pull Mysql as a docker container: